At Home in Gaza and London

 Station House Opera

-At Home in Gaza and London is a Station House Opera performance project bringing people together across great political, economic and physical divides.
+At Home in Gaza and London creates a mutual performance space for participants in two locations separated by great political, economic and physical divides.
+Using live video-streaming and other technologies,

-Using a mix of live-streaming from different locations, artists occupy each other’s homes, streets and other social spaces to share their everyday lives.
-At times they even dissolve into each other or become ghostly protagonists in the drama.
+the artists occupy each other's homes, streets and other social spaces.
+Sharing their everyday behaviour and concerns, they dissolve into each other or become ghostly protagonists in the drama.
+Using contemporary mobile technologies we are able to connect one of the most inaccessible places on earth live with an international audience.

 Julian Maynard Smith is the artistic director of Station House Opera with whom he pioneered the use of real-time video streaming to link performance spaces in theatre productions in the early 2000s.
 From 2009-14 he held a fellowship at the Royal Central School of Speech and Drama, developing the technology and dramaturgy of Telematic Theatre during which he produced Nowhere (2010-13), The Doors (2014) and The Apartment (2015).
 In 2014, Station House Opera produced Dissolved, linking the Sophiensaele theatre in Berlin with Beaconsfield Arts in London.